flipsasser/permissive/README.markdown

 First, define a few permissions on an ActiveRecord::Base subclass.
 You define them using the following simple, block-based API:

 	class User < ActiveRecord::Base
 	  has_permissions do
 	    to :manage_games, 0
 	    to :control_rides, 1
 	    to :punch, 2
 	  end
 	end

 The best practice is to name them in a verb format that follows this pattern: "Object can `do_action_name`".

-Permission values (the second argument in `to`) need to be int values counting up from zero.
-We use ints because Permissive uses bit masking to keep permissions data compact and performant.
+Permission values (the second argument in `to`) need to be integer values counting up from zero.
+We use integers because Permissive uses bitmasking to keep permissions data compact and performant.

 And that's all it takes to configure permissions!
 Now that we have them, let's grant them to a model or two:

 	class Employee < ActiveRecord::Base
-		has_permissions, :on => :companies do
+	  has_permissions :on => :companies do
 	    to :manage_games, 0
 	    to :control_rides, 1
 	    to :punch, 2
 	  end
 	  validates_presence_of :first_name, :last_name
 	end

 	class Company < ActiveRecord::Base
 	  validates_presence_of :name
 	end